SatoshiumAI/satoshium-us/chronicle/schemas/evidence-record-schema.md

 The approved Evidence Type vocabulary is incorporated.

-Evidence Relationship Controlled Values, Evidence Record identifier namespace, Preservation State, and the location of Validation results remain intentionally unresolved pending production evidence.
+Evidence Relationship Controlled Values, Evidence Record identifier namespace, Preservation State, and supporting-record Validation-result storage remain intentionally unresolved pending a real production Evidence Record.

-A machine-readable `evidence-record-schema.json` should be created only after this specification is tested against the first production Evidence Record.
+No machine-readable `evidence-record-schema.json` should be created merely for symmetry.
+It should be introduced only after this specification is exercised against a production Evidence Record that Chronicle actually needs.